Arsenal odds to finish in Premier League top four: Prediction, best players and stats

 Arsenal 2024-25 player ratings*

-- GK: David Raya – 55% – Raya has kept eight clean sheets in the league this season, but he isn’t a busy goalkeeper which works against his Score.
+- GK: David Raya – 54% – Raya has kept 12 clean sheets in the league this season, but he isn’t a busy goalkeeper which works against his Score.

-- CB: Gabriel – 74% – Gabriel has formed a perfect partnership with Saliba, with the pair providing the platform for another title-chasing Arsenal team.
+- CB: Gabriel – 75% – Gabriel has formed a perfect partnership with Saliba, with the pair providing the platform for another strong Arsenal defence.

-- RW: Bukayo Saka – 82% – As mentioned, Saka has been a creative force of nature with 10 assists so far this season, alongside five goals.
-Hopefully he can hit the ground running when he returns from injury.
+- RW: Bukayo Saka – 79% – As mentioned, Saka has been a creative force of nature with 10 assists so far this season, alongside five goals.
+He’s averaged 9.44 touches in the opposition box per 90.

-- CF: Kai Havertz – 50% – Havertz’s 0.59 goals per 90 and 0.46 non-penalty xG has the German scoring decently.
+- CF: Kai Havertz – 65% – Havertz’s 0.44 goals per 90 and 0.46 non-penalty xG has the German scoring pretty decently.
 Of course, his scoring has also been hampered by a stint in midfield.

-Arteta has tested a few different formations this season, but the most-used for now is a 4-3-3.
+Arteta has tested a few different formations this season, but he always goes back to 4-3-3.
 Arsenal are most dangerous with their two No.8s protected by a holding No.8.
 This allows Declan Rice and Martin Odegaard to push forward.

 Odegaard plays so high he’s essentially alongside the striker.
 But the most-advanced man in the attack is, of course, Bukayo Saka.
 Arsenal have also switched between inverting their left-back and right back, trying to be fluid in that regard.